safe-global/safe-docs/pages/sdk-protocol-kit/guides/signatures.md

 ### Message signatures

-- The [Message signatures](./signatures/messages.mdx) guide explains how to generate and sign messages, including plain string messages and EIP-712 JSON messages, using the Protocol Kit.
+- Using the Protocol Kit, the [Message signatures](./signatures/messages.mdx) guide explains how to generate and sign messages, including plain string messages and EIP-712 JSON messages.